RezaBagheri8/RezaMapper/README.md

 # RezaMapper

-Very simple object to object mapper in .net
+simple object-object mapper in .net

 Using:
+Just copy the RezaMapper.cs file and paste it to your project and use it:)

+Mapping:

 ![alt text](https://github.com/RezaBagheri8/RezaMapper/blob/main/RezaMapper.png)